 4. Special Loyalty Program Elements to Stand Out

-Make the most out of your app by integrating it with your loyalty program.
+Make the most out of your app by integrating it with your food and beverage loyalty program.
 Give customers bonus points for daily logins, or for placing an order through the app to incentivize the creation of new habits.

 Businesses whose customers purchase frequently need to keep things fresh to keep their customers’ attention.
 Offer management is a module that allows marketers to conveniently plan and manage various reward campaigns within the loyalty program.